• Free Automated SEO Site Audit

 Your first instinct may be to scale as fast as possible; after all, better publishers and more content marketing means more readers and more revenue, right?

-Unfortunately, growing too quickly comes with its own dangers.
+Unfortunately, growing too quickly (and outpacing a natural content velocity) comes with its own dangers.
 Your resources may be spread too thin too quickly, preventing you from producing content efficiently.

 You may lose your brand voice in a frantic attempt for higher visibility.